 About six minutes after Turner picked up his first yellow of the game for a bonehead foul in the corner of the field, David Mateos, making his MLS debut for Orlando City, committed a clear foul inside the penalty box, pulling down Chad Marshall on a corner kick and forcing referee Kevin Stott to award the penalty kick.

 Martins stepped up to take it, but his quick one-step shot to the right was parried away by Hall, who also made a diving one-handed save on a second Seattle chance off the rebound.

 Turner was eventually sent off in the 40th minute when Stott showed him a second yellow card for blatantly tugging the jersey of a Sounders player while chasing down a ball, effectively ending a very poor start for the 19-year-old right back.

-Seattle doubled their lead in the 52nd minute when Nelson Valdez, one of the Sounders' big summer signings making his debut on Sunday, headed home a great cross out left from Erik Friberg off a short corner.
+Seattle doubled its lead in the 52nd minute when Nelson Valdez, one of the Sounders’ big summer signings making his debut on Sunday, headed home a great cross out left from Erik Friberg off a short corner.
 Valdez made a good run that was ignored by both Cyle Larin and Ceren, and headed it back to freeze Hall.

 Things only continued to spiral downward for Orlando City.

 Martins picked up his second goal of the match 10 minutes later, in the 62nd minute.
-A Mateos clearance attempt took an unfortunate deflection and found its way straight to Oba, who chipped it over Hall before running by and finishing it off, making it a 3-0.
+A Mateos clearance attempt took an unfortunate deflection and found its way straight to Martins, who chipped it over Hall before running by and finishing it off, making it a 3-0.